cca/koha_patron_import/readme.md

 > pip install -r requirements.txt
 ```

-2. Obtain access to CCA Integrations data in Google Cloud (contact Integration Engineer).
+1. Obtain access to CCA Integrations data in Google Cloud (contact Integration Engineer).
 There should be JSON files present for employees, students, and courses for the following term.

 ## Details

-Run Informer Report "LIB-EP New Students for ILS Import" & set the Start Term to the upcoming semester.
-In the CSV export, ensure **Columns Headers** is checked & that the **Multivalue Handler** is "List by comma".
-Then, on the command line, navigate to the directory with the "create-student-csv.py" script on it & run:
+(WIP)

+1. Download JSON files...

+1. Run the script

 ```
-python create-student-csv.py -o output.csv -e 2016-12-14 input.csv
+python create-koha-csv.py -e 2019-12-15
 ```

-Where _output.csv_ is the name of the file you want created, _2016-12-14_ is the expiration date for the created patron records, & _input.csv_ is the Informer report used as input.
-All of this information is contained in the help flag of create-student-csv.py; run `python create-student-csv.py -h`.
-If your file names have spaces in them, you can wrap them in quotation marks.
+Where _2019-12-15_ is the expiration date for newly created patron records.
+All of this information is contained in the help flag of create-koha-csv.py; run `python create-koha-csv.py -h`.

-Inside Koha's staff side, select **Tools** & then **[Import Patrons](https://library-staff.cca.edu/cgi-bin/koha/tools/import_borrowers.pl)**.
+1. Inside Koha's staff side, select **Tools** & then **[Import Patrons](https://library-staff.cca.edu/cgi-bin/koha/tools/import_borrowers.pl)**.
 Use the following settings:

 - Import file is the CSV we just created
 - "Field to use for record matching" is "Username"